applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 <a name="screens" />

 ##### React Native screen and Native screens
-In this section will be descried difference beetween React Native and native screen plugins.
+This section describes the difference beetween React Native and native screen plugins.

 ###### Native

-Native Screen plugins as was described before must implement `ZPPluggableScreenProtocol`.
-If you plugin will have data source it will be passed as NSObject? if you will need to retrieve dictionary from it.
-You can use ZAAppConnector heper method `ZAAppConnector.sharedInstance().genericDelegate?.datasourceModelDictionary(withModel: dataSourceModel)` - It will retrun raw dictionary of your model.
+Native Screen plugins must implement `ZPPluggableScreenProtocol`.
+If your plugin will have data source it will be passed as NSObject?.
+If you need to retrieve dictionary from it, use `ZAAppConnector` helper method `ZAAppConnector.sharedInstance().genericDelegate?.datasourceModelDictionary(withModel: dataSourceModel)` - this will return raw dictionary of your model.

 ###### React Native

-1. If you are using base class name of you plugin `"class_name": "ZappReactNativeAdapter.ZPReactNativeDefaultProvider"`.
-Good news that you do not need to implement `ZPPluggableScreenProtocol` it was already implemented.
-2. If you are using custom RN plugin and you implement subclass of `ZPReactNativeDefaultProvider` prbably you may want to override `ZPPluggableScreenProtocol` method
+1. If you use custom RN plugin and you implement subclass of `ZPReactNativeDefaultProvider` you may want to override `ZPPluggableScreenProtocol` method
-3. Implementation for React Native screens
+2. Implementation for React Native screens

-As you can see during init of protocol method we are using standard method if initilization and passing data source and screen models as init porps where we using func `extraScreenPropsWithData(screenModel:dataSourceModel:)`
+During init of protocol method we use standard method of initialization and passing data source and screen models as initial props where we use func `extraScreenPropsWithData(screenModel:dataSourceModel:)`
 ```
     public required convenience init?(pluginModel:ZPPluginModel,
                           screenModel:ZLScreenModel,